david-sawatzke/l6470-rs/README.md

 at your option.

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Contribution

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc

 ## Bibliography